toRatnesh/Learning_Code_Practice/tech_talks/cppcon/cppcon2022/Back_to_Basics-Master_CPP_Value_Categories_With_Standard_Tools-Inbal_Levi/value_category.rst

 	decltype(expression)

-Evaluates an expression , yields its type + value category (AKA the declared
+Evaluates an expression , yields its type + value category (a.k.a. the declared type)

-decltype (unlike auto) preserves value category.
+**decltype (unlike auto) preserves value category**

 For an expression of type T,

 If expression is